 Inspections should normally be announced, coordinated, and scheduled with the licensee such that the efficiency and effectiveness of the inspection effort are enhanced and unnecessary burden to the licensee is minimized.
 To the extent practicable, the construction and pre-operational inspections should be coordinated with the licensee to ensure that key construction activities are in accordance with the site construction project schedule.
 However, as appropriate, inspections of various construction activities may be scheduled as unannounced inspections.

 Emphasis should be placed on early identification of problems.
 Inspections will be conducted periodically throughout construction.
 Inspections will be scheduled early in the process during implementation of individual construction activities to develop confidence that the specific construction activities have been adequately accomplished at all stages of construction.
 Comprehensive construction program reviews aimed at determining underlying causes and extent of problem areas should be conducted if NRC management concludes that significant deficiencies are occurring.
 Inspection depth and frequencies may be expanded to assure problem areas have been corrected.
 Corrective action programs are essential to effective resolution of individual deficiencies and programmatic issues.
 Inspection effort should be planned to specifically evaluate corrective action program effectiveness.
+Refer to Appendix C of this IMC for further guidance on evaluating the effectiveness of corrective action programs.

 NRC Region II will develop, maintain, and implement an inspection schedule for NPUF projects.
 The schedule will include the scope and the inspection procedures that will be used for the inspections.
 The list of procedures used for conducting inspections is provided in Appendix A of this IMC.
 The schedule will provide flexibility to address emerging issues that require additional inspection efforts, receipt of allegations, or changes in scheduled activities by the licensee.

 06.04 Inspection and Technical Personnel Considerations .
 Inspectors will be assigned responsibility for the conduct of applicable inspection requirements consistent with their experience.
 In conducting this inspection program, it is necessary that inspectors be trained and/or experienced in the areas of QA, engineering, procurement, and construction activities applicable to the activities they are to inspect.
 Specialists may accompany or assist inspectors to provide expertise in specific areas to enhance or expand the inspection effort.
-To this aim, the inspectors may be from the region or headquarters.
+To this aim, the inspectors and specialists may be from the region or headquarters.

 2550-07 GUIDANCE